-Research tells us that unfavourable experiences during childhood increase the risk of experiencing later distress.
+Research tells us that unfavourable experiences during childhood increase the risk of experiencing distress.
 And there is also evidence that shows genetics can play a role in whether we experience later depression or anxiety.

 Major life changes